Nuran Tanrıverdi

-Nuran Tanrıverdi (born in İzmir) is a Turkish architect and painter.
+Nuran Tanrıverdi is a Turkish architect and painter.

+Biography

 Nuran Tanrıverdi was born in İzmir, Turkey.
 She graduated from the Faculty of Art, Design and Architecture of the Ege University in 1978.
 As a registered architect, she went to Stuttgart, Germany, and worked there as an architect for three years.
 Afterwards, she worked back in her hometown, İzmir.
 In both locations, she continued to develop her painting and art experience in various studios of different well known Turkish and German artists.
-Currently, she continues her work in her own studio in Izmir.
+Currently, she continues her work in her own studio in İzmir.
 She has had 20 personal exhibitions.

-Tanrıverdi has had exhibitions for her paintings in Izmir, Istanbul, and Ankara.
-Some of her paintings have also been displayed in different exhibitions in Stockholm, Moldova and Nahcivan.
+Tanrıverdi has had exhibitions for her paintings in İzmir, Istanbul, and Ankara.
+Some of her paintings have also been displayed in different exhibitions in Stockholm, Moldova and Nakhchivan.
 Different art collections, both in Turkey and abroad, contain works made by Tanrıverdi.

-An exhibition of Tanrıverdis works were displayed at the grand opening of the Consulate General of Nakhchivan Exhibition Hall on Nov 26, 2010.
+An exhibition of Tanrıverdis works were displayed at the grand opening of the Consulate General of Nakhchivan Exhibition Hall on November 26, 2010.